Synesso/zd-test/README.md

 Search terms will match on whole words and prefixes, but not on subsequences. e.g. `Mary` will be found with `Mary` & `Mar`, but not `ary`.
-This is due to space & time requirements for building a trie that caters for subsequence matches.

 ### Loose data coupling